-UBS has incurred substantial costs in implementing a compliance and monitoring framework in connection with the Volcker Rule under the Dodd-Frank Act and has modified its business activities both inside and outside the US to conform to the Volcker Rule's activity limitations.
-UBS may incur additional costs in the short term if aspects of the Volcker Rule are modified in ways that would require changes to the operation of its Volcker compliance program, even if those changes may reduce the long-term burden on UBS's operations.
-UBS may also become subject to other similar regulations substantively limiting the types of activities in which it may engage or the way it conducts its operations.
+UBS AG has incurred substantial costs in implementing a compliance and monitoring framework in connection with the Volcker Rule under the Dodd-Frank Act and has modified its business activities both inside and outside the US to conform to the Volcker Rule's activity limitations.
+US regulators have adopted amendments (the "2019 Final Rule") to their regulations implementing the Volcker Rule prohibitions on proprietary trading and limitations on covered fund activities.
+The amendments will become effective on 1 January 2020, with compliance voluntary from that date, and mandatory from 1 January 2021.
+UBS AG may incur additional costs in the short term to implement the changes to the operation of its Volcker compliance program required by the 2019 Final Rule.
+However, these changes may reduce the long-term burden on UBS AG's operations.
+UBS AG may also become subject to other similar regulations substantively limiting the types of activities in which it may engage or the way it conducts its operations.

-Higher capital and total loss-absorbing capacity requirements increase UBS's costs: As an internationally active Swiss systemically relevant bank ("SRB"), UBS is subject to capital and total loss-absorbing capacity ("TLAC") requirements that are among the most stringent in the world.
-UBS expects its RWA to increase in 2019 as a result of changes in methodology and add-ons in the calculation of RWA, as well as implementation of new accounting standards.
-Changes to international capital standards for banks recently adopted by the Basel Committee on Banking Supervision are expected to further increase UBS's RWA when the standards are scheduled to become effective in 2022.
+Higher capital and total loss-absorbing capacity requirements increase UBS AG's costs: As an internationally active Swiss systemically relevant bank ("SRB"), UBS AG is subject to capital and total loss-absorbing capacity ("TLAC") requirements that are among the most stringent in the world.
+UBS AG expects its RWA to increase in 2019 as a result of changes in methodology and add-ons in the calculation of RWA, as well as implementation of new accounting standards.
+Changes to international capital standards for banks recently adopted by the Basel Committee on Banking Supervision are expected to further increase UBS AG's RWA when the standards are scheduled to become effective in 2022.
+In addition, on 10 October 2019, the Board of Governors of the Federal Reserve System adopted two proposals regarding certain capital and liquidity requirements and enhanced prudential standards applicable to foreign banking organizations (FBO) with significant US operations.
+Under the proposal, it is expected that UBS Americas Holding LLC would continue to be subject to annual assessments of its capital plan through the Comprehensive Capital Analysis and Review ("CCAR") process, a supplementary leverage ratio, newly applicable liquidity coverage ratio requirements and new net stable funding ratio requirements.

-Resolvability and resolution and recovery planning: Under the Swiss too big to fail ("TBTF") framework, UBS is required to put in place viable emergency plans to preserve the operation of systemically important functions in the event of a failure.
-Moreover, under this framework and similar regulations in the US, the UK, the EU and other jurisdictions in which it operates, UBS is required to prepare credible recovery and resolution plans detailing the measures that would be taken to recover in the event of a significant adverse event or to wind down the Group or the operations in a host country through resolution or insolvency proceedings.
-If a recovery or resolution plan UBS produces is determined by the relevant authority to be inadequate or not credible, relevant regulation may permit the authority to place limitations on the scope or size of UBS's business in that jurisdiction, or oblige UBS to hold higher amounts of capital or liquidity or to change its legal structure or business in order to remove the relevant impediments to resolution.
+Resolvability and resolution and recovery planning: Under the Swiss too big to fail ("TBTF") framework, UBS AG Group is required to put in place viable emergency plans to preserve the operation of systemically important functions in the event of a failure.
+Moreover, under this framework and similar regulations in the US, the UK, the EU and other jurisdictions in which it operates, UBS AG Group is required to prepare credible recovery and resolution plans detailing the measures that would be taken to recover in the event of a significant adverse event or to wind down the UBS AG Group or the operations in a host country through resolution or insolvency proceedings.
+If a recovery or resolution plan UBS AG Group produces is determined by the relevant authority to be inadequate or not credible, relevant regulation may permit the authority to place limitations on the scope or size of UBS AG Group's business in that jurisdiction, or oblige UBS AG Group to hold higher amounts of capital or liquidity or to change its legal structure or business in order to remove the relevant impediments to resolution.
+FINMA is expected to make a formal determination of whether the emergency plans of Swiss systemically relevant banks are "credible" in early 2020.
+As a result of this review, FINMA may require UBS AG to amend the plan or put other measures in place.